 The idea here is that a guy’s paunch sticks out further than his “dick-do,” making it impossible for him to admire his family jewels from a standing position (without a mirror, that is).

-If you can relate, you may be getting a first-hand look at what obesity looks like and what obesity does to the body.
-A person’s body weight is classified as obese when the body mass index hits 30 and up.
-To calculate your BMI, divide your weight in kilograms by your height in metres, and then divide the answer by your height again.
-Or simply click here for a handy BMI calculator.
+If you can relate (or can’t see it), you may be getting a first-hand look at what obesity looks like and what obesity does to the body.
+A person is classified as obese when their body mass index (BMI) hits 30 and up.
+To easily calculate your BMI, click here.

 Easy tips for lowering your BMI